cropsinsilico/yggdrasil/docs/source/config.rst

 Configuration Files
 ###################

-Many components of the |cis_interface| framework's behavior can be controlled by options in the configuration file.
-When installed |cis_interface| creates a user config file called '.cis_interface.cfg' in your home directory.
+Many components of the |yggdrasil| framework's behavior can be controlled by options in the configuration file.
+When installed |yggdrasil| creates a user config file called '.yggdrasil.cfg' in your home directory.
 By editting the options in the user config file, you can customize the behavior of your framework runs.

-Further customization for specific runs can be achieved by creating a local config file called '.cis_interface.cfg' in the directory where the interface will be run.
+Further customization for specific runs can be achieved by creating a local config file called '.yggdrasil.cfg' in the directory where the interface will be run.
 Any options not found in the local will be filled in with values from the user config file.
 Any options not found in the user config file will be filled in with default package values.